GCABC123/magnetron.artificial-intelligence-2.0.mincloud.proxia--ASTRAL_VISION-B/README.md

 e.g On an ASTRAL MINDCLOUD the ASTRAL VISION PROXIA can be used to process INFORMATION sent to it from an INSTINCTIVE MIND PROXIA/MINDCLOUD (OBJECT DETECTION).
 So for example if the ROBOT encounters an intersting photograph of a dog on the internet or it takes a picture of a dog (with its eye cameras) it can make ABSTRACTIONS to understand the animal and the way humans see it over a long period of time.

-NOTE: KING CROWN TECHNOLOGY ™ ALSO AFFECTS/CONTRIBUTES TO ASTRAL VISION.
+NOTE: DATA FROM KING CROWN TECHNOLOGY ™ ALSO AFFECTS/CONTRIBUTES TO THE OVERALL ASTRAL VISION.
+KING CROWN TECHNOLOGY ™ IS NOT FOR ANALYZING DIGITAL IMAGES BUT FOR THE ANALYZING THE REAL WORLD.

 MEMBERS CLUB DOCUMENTATION HERE: https://www.facebook.com/abc123membersclub/